 All of this spending is guided by the Thunder’s mission and the Board’s long-term vision: To develop young athletes in the area as baseball players and people.

-We make every effort to include to budget accurately, and include every possible expense, there are a few items that aren’t included in player fees.
+We make every effort to budget accurately, and include every possible expense, there are a few items that aren’t included in player fees.
 Namely, player uniforms and team photos.
 For those, each player pays the vendor directly.

 We have done our best to decrease these amounts.
 While the Thunder has always paid for the coaches’ uniforms, we have significantly reduced the impact of those expenses this year.
 In the past, each team’s coaches’ jerseys, hats, and outerwear costs were passed on to the individual players on that team.
 This year, the Thunder reduced the items ordered for the coaches and paid for those items out of a combination of vendor credits and fundraising dollars.
 This will result in a savings of $30-75 for every player, compared to prior years.